GoogleCloudPlatform/cloud-hackathons/hacks/gemini-ghack/README.md

 ## Prerequisites

 - Your own GCP project with Owner IAM role.
-- An AVNET X231 device
+- Experience with Java and Git
 - gCloud CLI
 - Visual Studio Code